 The Company operates in a dynamic and competitive market.
-Other national and regional food companies in Hong Kong and China as well as in other countries, represent a competitive risk to the Company's ability to attract customers and operate profitably in its markets.
+Other national and regional food companies in Hong Kong, Macau and mainland China as well as in other countries, represent a competitive risk to the Company's ability to attract customers and operate profitably in its markets.